ga-curriculum/unit-testing-in-javascript/testing-complex-routes/README.md

 });
 ```

-Just like with our test for the GET route, we will be using `.end` to end the test.
+Just like with our test for the `GET` route, we will be using `.end` to end the test.
 This `end` method will take a callback function that will be used to check the response from the server.
-But unlike the GET route we will not need to look over the response.

 ```js
 // test/app.test.js